 To help you assess the biometric photos, you can hover over each image and see the biometric markers.
 The image border will display as green when there is a high confidence level, and orange if there is a low confidence level.
 Click on any image to see a larger version.

-When Facial Comparison check is not passed
+When the Facial Comparison check is not passed

 The most common reasons why the facial imagery may not match include: